-A Brief Review On The Importance Of Exercise
+A Brief Review On The Benefits Of Exercise

-According to the National Institutes of Health, aerobic exercise and other forms of movement are linked to a reduction in depression and anxiety.
-Getting your body moving and engaging in exercise comes with a series of other health benefits.
+According to the National Institutes of Health, aerobic exercise and other forms of movement are linked to reduced depression and anxiety.
+Getting your body moving and engaging in exercise can also come with a series of other health benefits.

-While your mental health certainly reaps advantages, so does your emotional health and physical health.
-As you can imagine, different types of health are inherently tethered to one another.
-This means that your emotional and physical health can impact your mental health and vice versa.
-For these reasons, getting regular exercise can only help you.
+While your mental health might gain advantages from physical activity, so can your emotional and physical health.
+Varying factors of well-being are often tied to one another.
+For example, your emotional and physical health can impact your mental health and vice versa.
+For these reasons, getting regular exercise can offer multiple benefits at once.

-If you are not used to exercising or are unsure of where to begin, don’t worry.
+If you are not used to exercising, you may be unsure where to begin.
 The benefits of exercise are not mutually exclusive to an intense and rigorous movement.
-Light stretching, jogging in a park, or running for ten minutes on a treadmill a few times per week can work wonders.
-Exercise can work miracles at all levels; as you progress, you may find yourself feeling ready to take on more intense levels of physical activity, but if not, that’s OK too.
+Light stretching, jogging in a park, or running for ten minutes on a treadmill a few times per week can also be beneficial.
+Exercise has benefits at all levels, and as you progress, you may feel ready to take on more intense levels of physical activity.
+If not, know that you are still benefiting from light movement.

 The Leading Mental Health Benefits Of Exercise

-Cutting back on stress is one of the most important mental health benefits that you can get from aerobic exercise and other forms of physical activity.
+Reducing stress may be one of the most essential mental health benefits of aerobic exercise and other forms of physical activity.
 The American Psychology Association explains that 44% of adults engage in walking or other forms of exercise to cope with stress.

-The reduction of stress can only positively improve the quality of your life and mental health.
-This is why regular exercise can improve your interpersonal relationships, manner of processing information, and your ability to deal with challenges.
-Each of these factors impacts your ability to move through the world and productively carry yourself.
-Exercise helps in many ways, but the reduction of stress most certainly takes the cake.
+Reducing your stress levels may improve the quality of your life and help you focus on vital tasks.
+In addition, regular exercise can improve your interpersonal relationships, manner of processing information, and ability to deal with challenges.
+These factors can impact your ability to move through the world and carry yourself confidently.

 Clearer Thoughts And Memories

 Another of several mental health benefits of getting in exercise includes clearer thoughts and memories.
 When you get your body moving, endorphins are released.
-Now, while these endorphins make you feel better physically, they also improve concentration skills and help foster new brain cell growth.
-Having clearer thoughts and memories is both great for your mental health, but also helpful for combating certain declines linked to aging.
+While these endorphins can make you feel better physically, they can also improve concentration skills and help foster new brain cell growth.
+Having clearer thoughts and memories can positively affect your mental health while combating specific declines linked to aging.